ComposableFi/composable/xcvm/architecture/transports/otp.md

 # Open Transport Protocol (OTP)

+This document describes the on-chain components related to registration and dispatching XCVM programs over different transports.

 Although [IBC](./ibc.md) is the default and preferred transport method within the `XCVM`, we also support arbitrary third party protocols.
 The abstract interface for registration and participation in `XCVM` transactions is what we call `OTP`.

 For a transport to be OTP compatible, it has to support the following operations: